marioangst/motifr/README.md

 #> 6 actor18 actor31            4
 ```

-We can also plot these gaps in our network, including option to only
+We can also plot these gaps in our network, including the option to only
 look at gaps above a certain weight (contribution) and different levels
 of focus to only show nodes involved in such gaps.
 Here again for the
 wetlands management network, only showing gaps with a weight above 5.